Led Lenser H7 Headlamp

 I know everybody has a different way of living after dark, so I’ll try to describe how we’re using them.
 This way all the above, especially the info about the battery life, will hopefully make more sense.

 We use the high beam only if there’s a good reason, like looking at what’s rustling in the bushes (bear?) or trying to find an item we lost.
-One time in Yosemite, alte at night, we spent over an hour looking all around the campsite for our salt and then we found it in the tent.
+One time in Yosemite, late at night, we spent over an hour looking all around the campsite for our salt.
+Then we found it in the tent.

 We also like hiking at night.
 In most situations, I have the light somewhere between lowest and midway.
 However, if the moonlight is strong enough and the terrain allows it, we don’t use the lamps at all.
 For us, hiking by moonlight is one of the most sublime experiences of the backcountry.
 Of course, caution is advised, route finding is much more difficult and even a relatively well-kept trail can be much more treacherous.
 The view and the serenity is more than worth it, though.